kartik96/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-This is a website based on blood bank management system.The website is mainly made with php,Mysql,Html,Css,Javascript etc.
+This is a website based on blood bank management system.The website is mainly made with php, Mysql, Html,Css, Javascript etc.

 Full Working of the website is explained through  a video on Youtube.